 At Heidelberg Primary School, we run a progressive and integrated program for our Foundation students with a focus on enjoyable real life learning opportunities.

 A phonics approach is used to introduce the letters and their associated sounds to the children.
 Students experience letters and sounds in a variety of contexts with opportunities for hands-on learning.
 Skills to assist children with reading, writing, speaking and listening are taught by modeling and sharing and are then demonstrated independently.

 In Numeracy, a very practical approach is adopted with the use of concrete materials.
 Links are made to real life learning situations.

 ‘Investigations’ is a key program in the Foundation year.
 It is a developmental play based learning program, where students experience and explore different skills in an open plan layout.
 It is student directed so children can move to different activities according to their interests.

-Highlights of the Foundation year include the Foundation-Grade 6 Buddy program, Foundation Breakfast, the annual Book Parade during Book Week in August and the House Swimming Carnival.
+Highlights of the Foundation year include the Foundation-Grade 6 Buddy program, Foundation Breakfast, the annual Book Parade during Book Week and the House Swimming Carnival.